matheusfladislau/HappyBDayJu/README.md

 sudo pacman -S beep
 ```

-Go to a directory that you with to have the script, and clone it:
+Go to a directory that you wish to have the script, and clone it:
 ```
 git clone https://github.com/matheusfladislau/happy-bday-ju
 ```